 Each project manager can authorize the access to a set of groups from the project permissions page.

 The external id is mainly used for external group providers.
-Kanboard provides a LDAP group provider to sync automatically groups from LDAP servers.
+Kanboard provides an LDAP group provider to automatically sync groups from LDAP servers.

 Add a New User¶